 - Make the noodles: After adding the broccoli to the slow cooker, prepare the pad thai rice noodles on the stovetop according to package directions, following the minimum cook time listed.
 Rinse with cold water.

-- Portion and store: Portion the cooked noodles and peanut chicken broccoli mixture into airtight containers, garnish and enjoy within 4 days!
+- Portion and store: Portion the cooked noodles and peanut chicken broccoli mixture into airtight containers, garnish, store in the refrigerator and enjoy within 4 days!

 Recipe adapted from Dinner Then Dessert.
 Nutrition information estimated with My Fitness Pal.